waydabber/BetterDisplay/README.md

 With BetterDisplay **you can fully unlock the maximum brightness** of your Apple XDR display as well as your third party HDR capable display.

-You don't have to do anything special to enable the display - once you start the app, you can simply use the brightness slider to increase the brightness level beyond 100% to produce up to 1600 nits on your Pro Display XDR.
-For other HDR displays, the app automatically sets up the maximum brightness upscaling level taking into account the reported maximum panel brightness.
+You don't have to do anything special to enable upscaling on supported displays - once you start the app, you can simply use the brightness slider to increase the brightness level beyond 100% to produce up to 1600 nits on your Pro Display XDR.
+For other HDR displays (in HDR mode), the app automatically sets up the maximum brightness upscaling level taking into account the reported maximum panel brightness.

 Please note that the XDR/HDR upscaling feature requires an **Apple Silicon** Mac!